 Written by Tim M. Berra, PhD.
 To learn more about the author, scroll to the bottom of this page.

 In January 2020, CBS 60 Minutes Overtime re-ran a previous story from September 2019 about tagging White Sharks off Cape Breton, Nova Scotia.
 The research vessel, MV Ocearch, is a 125-foot converted crab boat with a hydraulic platform that can be lowered off the starboard side, and then can lift up to 75,000 pounds (34,019 kg) back to deck level.
-When a shark is caught on a line, it is guided onto the submerged platform, which is then elevated above water level essentially beaching the shark.
-A hose is inserted into the shark’s mouth so sea water can aerate the gills.
+When sharks are caught on a line, they are guided onto the submerged platform, which is then elevated above water level essentially beaching the fish.
+A hose is inserted into the captive shark’s mouth so sea water can aerate the gills.
 Scientists can then get to work.
 They examine, measure, take blood and tissue samples, and tag the shark with acoustic and satellite transmitters.
 After about 15 minutes, the platform with the shark is submerged, and the shark is guided back into the ocean to freedom.

 While watching the story, I was pleased to see that one of the scientists on board the vessel was a colleague, Dr. Bob Hueter, the Director of the Center for Shark Research at Mote Marine Laboratory in Sarasota, Florida, and Ocearch’s Chief Science Advisor.
 I emailed Bob immediately after and told him I just saw him on 60 Minutes.
 I also told him about my recent book, Bourbon: What the Educated Drinker Should Know, since that was such a deviation from my usual work on fishes.
 As an ichthyologist writing about bourbon, I had inserted a brief account of osmoregulation in fishes, including the retention of urea by sharks, under the guise of the cliché, “drinks like a fish.”
 Bob later told me that he bought my bourbon book and liked it so much that he left it in Ocearch’s onboard library for the crew to enjoy.